coronel08/my-notes/notes/docs/aws.md

     -   ![](https://media.datacumulus.com/aws-dva-pt/assets/pt3-q32-i1.jpg)
 -   AWS Artifcat - Security and Compliance reports
 -   AWS Shield - DDOS protection service offered in standard or advanced.
 Layer 3 and 4 protection.
 Integrates with Route53, Cloudfront, Elastic Load Balancer(ELB).
--   AWS Key Management Service (KMS) FF- to create and control encryption keys used to encrypt data such as EBS volumes.
-Audit key usage using CloudTrail
+-   AWS Key Management Service (KMS) - to create and control encryption keys used to encrypt data such as EBS volumes.
+Audit key usage using CloudTrail.
+KMS stores the CMK and receives data from the clients, which it encrypts and sends back.
-    -   Customer Master Key (CMK) - symmetric (AES-256 keys), never get access to the key
+    -   Customer Master Key (CMK) - symmetric (AES-256 keys), never get access to the key.
+Includes metadata such as key ID, creation date, description, and key state.
+Contains the key material used to encrypt and decrypt data.
         -   AWS Managed Service Default CMK - Free
         -   User Keys created in KMS - $1/month
         -   User Keys imported - $1/month